AGAMPANDEYY/Akkiai_crew/README.md

 This branch v6 updated on 7th Feb 2025.

-NEW UPDATE-- Added Pinecone Vector DB for Personalised Chat for each entity_id (namespace) user/project --TEST--
+NEW UPDATE-- Added Permanent Temporary and Character Pinecone RAG and implemented no duplicate records to Pinecone---TEST---

 1. Added crew 1-9 for production
 2. Output pydantic only done for crew 1 and 9, have to do for others